 American English Language School has formed special agreements with accredited colleges and universities across the USA which allow AELS to set up a College Pathway Program for international students to continue their education in America after completing our ESL program.These agreements allow AELS students to transfer to these schools without taking the TOEFL® (Test of English as a Foreign Language) test.
 These colleges and universities may also issue a Conditional Letter of Acceptance (CLA) to students planning on attending their school after completing AELS’s ESL program.

-Our summer/winter program is a 4-8-week course that will immerse students in American culture.
+Our summer/winter program is a 4-8-week course that will immerse students under the age of 18 in American culture.
 Students will learn various topics while being able to practice their speaking, listening, reading, and writing skills.
 For the first three hours, they will be in a classroom with a maximum of 8 students per class.